Frequently Asked Questions

 What is a 510(k)?

-- A 510(k) is a premarket submission made to FDA to demonstrate that an investigational device to be marketed is at least as safe and effective, that is, substantially equivalent, to a legally marketed device that is not subject to PMA.
-Submitters must compare their device to one or more similar legally marketed devices and make and support their substantial equivalency claims.
+- A 510(k) is a premarket submission made to FDA to demonstrate that the device to be marketed is at least as safe and effective, that is, substantially equivalent, to a legally marketed device that is not subject to PMA.
+Submitters must compare their device to one or more similar legally marketed devices and support their substantial equivalency claims.

 Other Regulatory Questions